Some of us distrust God because we question the fairness of his salvation plan.

 He recorded seeing before the throne of God an innumerable multitude from every nation, people group, tribe, and language.

-This description affirms that heaven will be home to reborn believers who lived and died in ignorance of Jesus for reasons of geography, era, or education.
+This description affirms that heaven will be home to reborn believers who lived and died in ignorance of Jesus due to factors such as geography, era, or education.

 We know from another Bible passage that heaven will be home to children who died too young to be accountable for their sins.